-Since the Trust’s inauguration in 2008 and in the course of the following eight years, it has made 47 awards to suitably qualified applicants from many countries.
+Since the Trust’s inauguration in 2008, it has made around 50 awards to suitably qualified applicants from many countries.
 Those countries include Cameroon, Kenya, Burkina Faso, Togo, Senegal, South Sudan, Zambia, Uganda, Nigeria, Chad, Botswana and Zimbabwe, from Egypt, from Syria and Iran, from China and Hong Kong, from Brazil, Panama, Colombia and Jamaica, from Turkmenistan and Papua New Guinea.
 Many of the interns have served at the International Tribunal for the former Yugoslavia in The Hague, the Netherlands and the International Criminal Tribunal for Rwanda in Arusha, Tanzania, and at the Appeals Chamber for both Tribunals but, with the gradual winding down of those tribunals, an increasing number of applicants are being offered internships at the International Criminal Court, also in The Hague, and related organisations.
-The following biographies set out brief descriptions of individual awardees, mostly with photographs, and of what they have been doing since then.
+The following biographies set out brief descriptions of individual awardees and of what they have been doing since then.

 Thanks to the generosity of our donors, the awards have enabled our awardees to contribute to the awareness of international humanitarian law not only in their own countries but elsewhere.
 And for some awardees the chance to reside for a while in a country with very different conditions to their own and to enjoy themselves in the brief respites from their work as the photograph of Watna Mori (Papua New Guinea – 2009) outside the Tribunal building in The Hague demonstrates – Watna tells us it was her first experience of snow!
 And the photograph of Marwa Elbesiky (Egypt – 2013) outside the International Criminal Court similarly shows her delight.